Takayuki Yamada

 Takayuki Yamada (山田 孝之, Yamada Takayuki) is a Japanese actor, singer, and producer.
 He is best known for his role as Sakutaro Matsumoto in TV drama Socrates in Love and as Densha Otoko in the 2005 film of the same name.
 Yamada gained international popularity through his portrayal as Tamao Serizawa in Crows Zero film series.
 Japanese media often dubs him as chameleon actor for his wide acting spectrum throughout his career.
 He began venturing as producer with live-action web series Saint Young Men.
-Since 2018 he releases music as the lead singer of band The XXXXXX.
+In 2018, he became the lead singer of band The XXXXXX.

+Personal life

+Yamada was born in Naha, Okinawa, but raised in Satsumasendai, Kagoshima until the age of 15.
+He is the youngest of three siblings.
+His two older sisters, Kaori and Sayuki, worked as models for teen magazines in late 1990s.
+His parents own a coffee shop.